3 Ways to Promote Your Virtual Classes on Social Media

 By Meredith Simmons

-Live streaming classes, offering online courses, and recorded sessions on-demand provides a lot of opportunities for your studio.
+Live streaming classes, offering online courses, and recorded sessions on-demand provide a lot of opportunities for your studio.
 You can keep current members engaged, earn back your lost customers, or even engage new students from around the world.
 But to do that, you need to market your classes.

 Why use social media marketing?

 There are numerous great ways to design your marketing strategy around online courses and classes for fitness.
-You can focus on content marketing, search engine optimization, and write blog posts.
+You can focus on content marketing, improve search engine optimization, and write blog posts.
 You can build an email list and provide updates in your target audience's inbox.
 (And we think you should—so we created email marketing templates for you, too.)

 Whatever your marketing mix, make sure that you are planning a strong, high-quality social media strategy.
 Social media is a great place to market your virtual classes and online courses to attract potential students and is a digital marketing powerhouse.
 Plus, compared to most marketing strategies, social media is low- to no-cost.
 In a time where most businesses have had to pull back on AdWords and other paid advertising, social media accounts offer a great way to self-publish promotions.